SuneGadegaard/MifPA/routing/mTSP/MTZ/readMe.md

 ```
 "n" : number of customers.
 Stored as an integer
 "m" : number of sales persons leaving and entering the depot
+"S" : maximum number of customers allowed on a tour
 "xCord" : horizontal coordinates of the nodes (depot + customers).
 Stored in a list
 "yCord" : vertical coordinates of the nodes (depot + customers).
 Stored in a list
 "dist" : distance matrix where dist[i][j] is the distance between node i and node j.
 Stored as a list of lists